 #1: Protect Patient Information

 The first benefit is the simplest, but also one of the most important.
 In the healthcare industry, data privacy is the name of the game.
 How this information is protected is EVERYTHING for healthcare organizations.
-This sensitive information that we provide to healthcare organizations is known as our Personally Identifiable Information (PII), and could include your name, address, phone number, driver’s license number, as well as your SSN.
+This sensitive information that is provided to healthcare organizations is known as our Personally Identifiable Information (PII), and often includes sensitive information including your name, address, phone number, driver’s license number, as well as your SSN.

 As a healthcare organization, you are tasked with protecting large amounts of PII.
 There are many ways to safeguard this information and protect it from unauthorized access, such as logging and auditing user activity, enforcing complex passwords, and transitioning from shared accounts to individual accounts.
 You are likely performing some—if not all—of these tasks already.

 As effective as those and other tasks are at protecting PII, they are expensive to implement through manual means.
 By implementing an Identity and Access Management solution, the IT department can optimize and automate these processes, resulting in significant savings as well as allowing the IT department to reprioritize more impactful projects within the organization.

 #2: Stay Compliant

 The Health Insurance Portability and Accountability Act (HIPAA) requires strict regulations in protecting the privacy and security of health information (subsection 164.312) [ii].
 In the past five years, there has been over $94 million in fines for organizations violating HIPAA [iii].
 Implementing an IAM solution can make it much easier for organizations to stay compliant with all regulations, not just HIPAA.
 By automating identity management processes, you can reduce time-consuming tasks and remove the associated risks that comes with potential human error from the equation.

 #3: Manage Access